pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

 </table>
 </div>

+<span class="strong-text">The U.S. clearly leads the world in album production and reviews.</span>
+There may be a slight U.S. bias in the data because it's an English-speaking website, but the coverage of countries around the world is actually very comprehensive on Metal-Archives.

 ## Weighted-average album score

-Comparing albums by simply looking at average review ratings fails to consider each album's popularity (or infamy).
+Comparing albums by simply looking at average review ratings may not be the best way to gauge an album's popularity (or infamy).
 This is important when the number of reviews per album vary dramatically.
-Just like looking at product reviews, we naturally assign more weight to album review scores that are averaged from the experiences of many people.
+Just like looking at product reviews, when judging albums we naturally assign more weight to album review scores that are averaged from the experiences of many people.

-As you can see below, there are plenty of albums on MA with only a single, 100% review.
+As you can see below, <span class="strong-text">there are plenty of albums on MA with only a single, 100% review.</span>
 It doesn't make much sense to say these albums are all better than the most popular albums.
-Likewise, there are plenty of albums with only a single 0% review.
+Likewise, <span class="strong-text">there are plenty of albums with only a single 0% review.</span>
 The same can be seen when splitting the data by band.
 I could apply a minimum number of reviews required to consider an album's review score legitimate, but this shrinks down the dataset considerably and still weighs albums near the cutoff number and near the maximum equally.

-Instead, I will use a weighted-average score that treats individual reviews for an album as "evidence" that the album ought to deviate from the population mean (of 79%).
+<span class="strong-text">Instead, I will use a weighted-average score that treats individual reviews for an album as "evidence"
+that the album ought to deviate from the population mean (of 79%).</span>
 Ideally, this method would distinguish good albums based on them having many positive reviews, not just a handful.
 Likewise, it should help us reveal which albums draw a consensus of disdain from the MA community.